Stability vs Implicit Bias of Gradient Methods on Separable Data and Beyond: Stability bounds for self-bounded objectives

 We first introduce the stability notions we will rely on, and note their connection to generalization.
 Specifically, that notion of stability that we consider is on-average leave-one-out (on-average-loo) model stability.
 For this definition, we assume without loss of generality that there exists an example $\artz \in \mathcal{Z}$ for which $f(w,\artz)=0$ for all $w$.
 (Otherwise, we can artificially augment the sample space with such an instance.)
 Now, given an i.i.d.~sample $S = (z_1,\ldots,z_n)$, with the corresponding empirical risk (\cref{F_hat_def}), we define the leave-one-out samples $ S_i = (z_1,\ldots,z_{i-1},z_0,z_{i+1},\ldots,z_n) $ for all $i \in [n]$, with the corresponding empirical risks:

 We can now define the on-average-loo model stability for learning algorithms.
 This notion of stability amounts to the distance (in Euclidean norm) between the output models of a learning algorithm on the the full sample $S$ and the leave-one-out samples $S_i$, averaged over the choice of $i$.
-We refer to two notions of loo-model-stability $\ell_1$-on-average-loo model stability, which is going be used to be used for achieving a generalization bound for Lipschitz functions, and $\ell_1$-on-average-loo model stability, we be used for non-Lipschitz functions.
+We refer to two notions of loo-model-stability $\ell_1$-on-average-loo model stability, which will be used for achieving a generalization bound for Lipschitz functions, and $\ell_2$-on-average-loo model stability, we be used for non-Lipschitz functions.

+Throughout the paper, we bound the expected stability and generalization of learning algorithms.
+We denote by $\Es$ the expectation with respect to the sample $S\sim\mathcal{Z}^n$, and by $\Ealg$ the expectation with respect to the randomization in the learning algorithm (if it is randomized).

 \begin{definition}[on-average leave-out-out model stability] Let $A : \mathcal{Z}^n \to \R^d$ be a learning algorithm.
 We say that $A$ is $\ell_1$-on-average-loo model $\epsilon$-stable if for \emph{any} sample $S$,